 - Garnish, then serve!
 Serve with a drizzle of olive oil, additional grated cheese, a pinch of flaky sea salt, and lots of cracked black pepper.

-You can use any shape of pasta.
-If you can’t find orecchiette, we recommend a similar short pasta, such as cavatappi, ziti, or penne, which are perfect for lighter sauces and oils.
+- Pasta: While I’m partial to orecchiette here, you can use any short pasta, such as cavatappi, ziti, or penne, which are great for lighter sauces and oils.

 Leftovers, Storage, & Reheating